—Emily Schultz, author of The Blondes

 About the Author

 Anna Prushinskaya’s writing has appeared in publications like The Sonora Review, The Atlantic, Pacific Standard, Vol. 1 Brooklyn, and others.
 She received an MFA from Brooklyn College-CUNY, and she lives with her family in Ann Arbor, Michigan.
-Motherhood continues to shift and surprise her, both in her own family and in her work as a birth doula.
+Motherhood continues to shift and surprise her.